fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 It's important to understand that the database does not know that the ids stored in the <i>user</i> field of notes reference documents in the user collection.

-The functionality of the <i>populate</i> method of Mongoose is based on the fact that we have defined "types" to the references in the Mongoose schema with the <i>ref</i> option:
+The functionality of the <i>populate</i> method of Mongoose is based on the fact that we have defined "types" to the references in the Mongoose schema with the <i>ref</i> option.
+For example, in <i>models/note.js</i> file:

 ```js
 const noteSchema = new mongoose.Schema({